 Planet VPN (formerly known as RUSVPN) is a freemium VPN service based in Romania.
 Created in 2017, it has managed to attract quite a following over the years.

-On paper, the free plan does sound pretty good: No registration needed, no traffic or speed limits, and excellent unblocking capabilities.
+On paper, it sounds pretty good: free plan, no registration needed, no traffic or speed limits, and excellent unblocking capabilities.

 That’s why we decided to put these claims to the test.